ARez2/ImplicitUVsImplementation/README.md

 # ImplicitUVsImplementation
 A Godot implementation of the paper "Implicit UVs: Real-time semi-global parameterization of implicit surfaces"[^1].

+## For a **standalone C++ implementation** (without Godot), that runs on the web, see: [https://github.com/baptiste-genest/ImplicitUVs](https://github.com/baptiste-genest/ImplicitUVs)

 The paper describes a way to texture signed distance functions **in realtime** by letting the user place so called **seeds** on the surface.
 Those seeds each define a local UV space around them (given by two basis vectors) and "the algorithm" will try to create a global UV field out of those seeds.
 For that, you need to select which seeds need to be merged together (using the `MergingGraph`).

 ![explanation inside the Godot editor](imgs/explanation.png)

-Uses sphere tracing to render the signed distance functions.
+This implementation uses sphere tracing to render the signed distance functions.
 Also converts the Godot scene tree into signed distance functions, so you can **use the normal Godot 3D viewport to create your SDF scene**.

 [^1]: https://doi.org/10.1111/cgf.70056